Azure/bicep-types-az/generated/compute/microsoft.compute/2021-03-01/types.md

 ### Properties
 * **billingProfile**: [BillingProfile](#billingprofile): Specifies the billing related details of a Azure Spot VM or VMSS. <br><br>Minimum api-version: 2019-03-01.
 * **diagnosticsProfile**: [DiagnosticsProfile](#diagnosticsprofile): Specifies the boot diagnostic settings state. <br><br>Minimum api-version: 2015-06-15.
-* **evictionPolicy**: 'Deallocate' | 'Delete': Specifies the eviction policy for the Azure Spot virtual machine and Azure Spot scale set. <br><br>For Azure Spot virtual machines, both 'Deallocate' and 'Delete' are supported and the minimum api-version is 2019-03-01. <br><br>For Azure Spot scale sets, both 'Deallocate' and 'Delete' are supported and the minimum api-version is 2017-10-30-preview.
+* **evictionPolicy**: 'Deallocate' | 'Delete': Specifies the eviction policy for the Azure Spot VM/VMSS
 * **extensionProfile**: [VirtualMachineScaleSetExtensionProfile](#virtualmachinescalesetextensionprofile): Describes a virtual machine scale set extension profile.
 * **licenseType**: string: Specifies that the image or disk that is being used was licensed on-premises. <br><br> Possible values for Windows Server operating system are: <br><br> Windows_Client <br><br> Windows_Server <br><br> Possible values for Linux Server operating system are: <br><br> RHEL_BYOS (for RHEL) <br><br> SLES_BYOS (for SUSE) <br><br> For more information, see [Azure Hybrid Use Benefit for Windows Server](https://docs.microsoft.com/azure/virtual-machines/windows/hybrid-use-benefit-licensing) <br><br> [Azure Hybrid Use Benefit for Linux Server](https://docs.microsoft.com/azure/virtual-machines/linux/azure-hybrid-benefit-linux) <br><br> Minimum api-version: 2015-06-15
 * **networkProfile**: [VirtualMachineScaleSetNetworkProfile](#virtualmachinescalesetnetworkprofile): Describes a virtual machine scale set network profile.
 * **osProfile**: [VirtualMachineScaleSetOSProfile](#virtualmachinescalesetosprofile): Describes a virtual machine scale set OS profile.
-* **priority**: 'Low' | 'Regular' | 'Spot': Specifies the priority for the virtual machines in the scale set. <br><br>Minimum api-version: 2017-10-30-preview.
+* **priority**: 'Low' | 'Regular' | 'Spot': Specifies the priority for a standalone virtual machine or the virtual machines in the scale set. <br><br> 'Low' enum will be deprecated in the future, please use 'Spot' as the enum to deploy Azure Spot VM/VMSS.
 * **scheduledEventsProfile**: [ScheduledEventsProfile](#scheduledeventsprofile)
 * **securityProfile**: [SecurityProfile](#securityprofile): Specifies the Security profile settings for the virtual machine or virtual machine scale set.
 * **storageProfile**: [VirtualMachineScaleSetStorageProfile](#virtualmachinescalesetstorageprofile): Describes a virtual machine scale set storage profile.